odoo/documentation/content/developer/reference/javascript_reference.rst

   of a notification from python (e.g. in the method called when the user clicked on a button of type object).

-- two helper functions in *ServiceMixin*: *do_notify* and *do_warn*
+- an helper function in *ServiceMixin*: *displayNotification*

 Displaying a notification
 -------------------------
-The most common way to display a notification is by using two methods that come from the *ServiceMixin*:
+The most common way to display a notification is by using the method that come from the *ServiceMixin*:

-- *do_notify(title, message, sticky, className)*:
+- *displayNotification(options)*:
-    Display a notification of type *notification*.
+    Display a notification with the following *options*:

-    - *title*: string.
-This will be displayed on the top as a title
+    - *title*: string, optional.
+This will be displayed on the top as a title.

+    - *subtitle*: string, optional.
+This will be displayed on the top as a subtitle.

-    - *message*: string, the content of the notification
+    - *message*: string, optional.
+The content of the notification.

-    - *sticky*: boolean, optional.
+    - *sticky*: boolean, optional (default false).
 If true, the notification will stay until the user dismisses it.
 Otherwise, the notification will be automatically closed after a short delay.

+    - *type*: string, optional (default 'warning').
+Determines the style of the notification.
+Possible values: 'info', 'success', 'warning', 'danger', ''.

     - *className*: string, optional.
 This is a css class name that will be automatically added to the notification.
 This could be useful for styling purpose, even though its use is discouraged.

-- *do_warn(title, message, sticky, className)*:
-    Display a notification of type *warning*.

-    - *title*: string.
-This will be displayed on the top as a title

-    - *message*: string, the content of the notification

-    - *sticky*: boolean, optional.
-If true, the notification will stay until the user dismisses it.
-Otherwise, the notification will be automatically closed after a short delay.

-    - *className*: string, optional.
-This is a css class name that will be automatically added to the notification.
-This could be useful for styling purpose, even though its use is discouraged.
+    - *messageIsHtml*: boolean, optional (default false).
+Allows passing an html message.
+Strongly discouraged: other options should be considered before enabling this option.
+The responsibility is on the caller to properly escape the message if this option is enabled.

 Here are two examples on how to use these methods:

 .. code-block:: javascript

-    // note that we call _t on the text to make sure it is properly translated. this.do_notify(_t("Success"), _t("Your signature request has been sent."));
+    // note that we call _t on the text to make sure it is properly translated. this.displayNotification({
+        title: _t("Success"),
+        message: _t("Your signature request has been sent.")
+    });
+    this.displayNotification({
+        title: _t("Error"),

-    this.do_warn(_t("Error"), _t("Filter name is required."));
+        message: _t("Filter name is required."),
+        type: 'danger',
+    });

 Here an example in python: